eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/measurements.md

   * `closeHeight`: Changes the height of Basic UI toolbar, in when no tool is selected.
 * `mainCanvasActionBar`: Customizations for Main canvas action bar in both UIs.
   * `height`: Changes the height of main canvas action bar.
+* `canvas`: Customization for the Canvas
+  * `marginTop`: This value can be used in combination with an opaque `mainCanvasActionBar.background` color to prevent canvas elements to be hidden behind the MainCanvasActionBar